-Please find below the composite motion passed by Labour Party Conference 2018 on Palestine.
+Please find below the composite motions passed by Labour Party Conferences 2018 and 2019 on Palestine.

 - ‘The Guardian’ of (31 August) reporting the Trump administration’s confirmation of funding cuts to UNRWA, which provides emergency assistance and basic provisions to Palestinian victims of the Nakba of 1948, when the majority of Palestinian people were forcibly displaced from their homes.

 - As UNRWA’s largest donor, this US decision is widely understood (Guardian 31 August) as the means to “unilaterally sweep aside” one party to the conflict, get rid of the “main sticking point”: the international rights of the Palestinian people who are now refugees.